world-federation-of-advertisers/cross-media-measurement/docs/building.md

 bazel test //src/test/...
 ```

+### MacOS

+To build on MacOS you need to run the bazel build/test in a docker container using
+`tools/bazel-container build "//..."`

 ### Local Kubernetes

 You can bring up a minimal testing environment in a local Kubernetes environment